 How do I run the supply and return piping from the pump cover?

-When designing and installing supply and return piping for a pump that is enclosed, it's essential to plan the piping penetrations carefully.
-These penetrations allow the fluid (typically water, but potentially other fluids) to flow to and from the pump inside the enclosure while maintaining the integrity of the enclosure itself.
-Here’s a step-by-step guide on how to properly run your supply and return piping from a pump cover:
+When designing and installing supply and return piping for an enclosed pump, plan the piping penetrations carefully.
+These penetrations allow the fluid (typically water) to flow to and from the pump while maintaining the enclosure's integrity.

 -